 GE 400 - Engineering Law Professor Joseph Barich

-ENG 460 - Lectures in Engineering Entrepreneurship Professors Wen-Mei Hwu & Sanjay Patel
+ENG 460 - Lectures in Engineering Entrepreneurship TBD

-Fundamental concepts of entrepreneurship and commercialization of new technology in new and existing engineering and high-tech businesses.
-Guest speaker topics vary, but typically include: evaluation of technologies and business ideas in general; commercializing new technologies; financing through private and public sources; legal issues; product development; marketing; international business issues.
+Fundamental concepts of entrepreneurship and commercialization of technology in businesses.
+Guest speaker topics vary, but typically include: evaluation and commercialization of technologies and business ideas; financing through private and public sources; legal issues; product development; marketing.

 ENG 461 - Technology Entrepreneurship Professor Brian Lilly

-Cornerstone marketing concepts for innovators and engineers to enable analysis of products and technologies from a marketing perspective: engineering product development and adoption life cycle; objectives and strategies; marketing management; communication skills; sales process and tactics; special considerations for new high-tech engineering products and innovations.
+Cornerstone marketing concepts for innovators and engineers to enable analysis of products and technologies from a marketing perspective: engineering product development and adoption life cycle; marketing management; communication skills; sales process and tactics.(Fall, Spring, and Summer)

 ENG 498 - Sustainable Technology: Environmental and Social Impacts of Innovations Professor Brian Lilly

-This class introduces the environmental and social impacts associated with technology at each stage of the product life cycle (design, manufacture, consumption, and disposal/recovery).
-Electronic products will be used as a case study and provide the framework for discussion of complex legal, economic, social, and environmental considerations.
+Introduces the environmental and social impacts of technology at each product life cycle stage (design, manufacture, consumption, and disposal/recovery).
+Electronic products will be used as a case study and provide the framework for discussion of legal, economic, social, and environmental considerations.

 ENG 560 - Managing Advanced Technology I Professor Bruce Vojak

-Business perspective of managing advanced technology in industry: strategic context of advanced technology; analytical financial tools used to estimate its potential value; legal concepts important in its management; interpersonal issues related to leading and advocating on behalf of advanced technology groups.
-(Fall and Summer only)
+Business perspective of managing advanced technology in industry: strategic context of advanced technology; analytical financial tools used to estimate potential value; legal concepts; interpersonal issues related to leading and advocating on behalf of advanced technology groups.
+(Fall and Summer)

 ENG 565 - Technology Innovation & Strategy Sanjiv Chopra

-Concepts and frameworks for analyzing how firms can create, commercialize and capture value from technology-based products and services.
-Business, commercialization, and management aspects of technology.
-Emphasis on reasons that existing firms or startups which have successfully commercialized products or services fail to sustain their success as technology changes and evolves.
+Concepts for analyzing how firms can create, commercialize and capture value from technology-based products and services.
+Business, commercialization, and management aspects of technology; emphasizing the reasons that existing startups have failed to sustain their success as technology changes and evolves.
+(Fall and Summer)

 ENG 566 - Finance for Engineering Management Professor Brian Lilly